Chen Diexian: Writing career

 While working in Ningbo as a staff adviser in 1913, Chen wrote an autobiographical novel titled The Money Demon, centered around his romantic experiences.
 This was serialized in the Shen Bao newspaper's literary supplement, Ziyoutan.
-He was appointed as the editor-in-chief of the Shanghai magazine The Pasttime (遊戲雜誌 (Youxi zazhi)) in December 1913, and the following year was hired as the editor for a woman's magazine entitled Woman's World (女子世界 (Nǚzǐ shìjiè)).
+He was appointed as the editor-in-chief of the Shanghai magazine The Pasttime (遊戲雜誌 (Yóuxì zázhì)) in December 1913, and the following year was hired as the editor for a woman's magazine entitled Woman's World (女子世界 (Nǚzǐ shìjiè)).
 This journal was unable to compete with the Commercial Press's own magazine, The Ladies' Journal, and it went out of publication after just seven issues in 1915.'

 In late 1916, Chen was hired as the editor of the Ziyoutan.
 He enlisted his teenage children, Chen Dingshan and Chen Xiaocui, to assist him in writing for the column.
 He resigned as editor for the Ziyoutan in September 1918, instead focusing on his column "Common Household Knowledge", (家庭常識 (Jiātíng chángshì)) which he continued editing until 1927.
 This column was later compiled and published as a book series titled Compiled Common Household Knowledge (家庭常識彙編 (Jiātíng chángshì huìbiān)), which was published through eight volumes and twenty different editions from 1918 to 1941.
 With entries gathered from contributors and reader submissions, the series was divided into sections covering topics such as animals, food, technology, and clothing.
 Seeking to educate the public on industrial processes through simple language, Chen included recipes for basic industrial products such as synthetic fibers, camphor, cosmetics, and candles.

 He stepped away from his literary work around 1917 or 1918 in order to focus on his business, although occasionally continued to write poetry and essays.